-A materialized view log is a table at the materialized view's primary site or primary materialized view site that records all DML changes to the primary table or primary materialized view.
-A fast refresh of a materialized view is possible only if the materialized view's primary has a materialized view log.
+A materialized view log is a table at the materialized view's master site or master materialized view site that records all DML changes to the master table or master materialized view.
+A fast refresh of a materialized view is possible only if the materialized view's master has a materialized view log.